Birefringence of AlGaAs/GaAs Coatings under Above-Band-Gap Illumination, GR Noise and Photo-Optic Transfer Function: Master Equation and Noise

-The master equation~\ref{eq:MainMaster} or~\ref{eq:EffMaster} is a probabilistic process.
-Thus, there is a shot noise associated with the generation and recombination of charge carriers.
-This is known in the literature as GR noise~\cite{GRN}.
-The expected GR noise one-sided displacement power spectral density $S^{\rm one-s}_{{\delta x}^2,{\rm GR}}$, as well as the photo-optic noise driven by intensity noise $S^{\rm 1-s}_{{\delta x}^2,{\rm PO}}$ is derived in appendix~\ref{GRNTheory} (equation~\ref{eq:Sdx1s}):
+Two distinct noise sources arise from the light-induced birefringence.
+First, the master equation~\ref{eq:GlobalFitEffMaster} describes a probabilistic process where charge carriers are generated and recombine individually.
+This probabilistic process will contribute a fundamental shot noise to the carrier number $N$, which is known in the literature as generation-recombination (GR) noise~\cite{GRN}.
+Second, intensity fluctuations in the illuminating fields $I_i$ couple to $N$ through the transfer function derived above (Equation~\ref{eq:TF7}), producing an additional noise contribution which we refer to as photo-optic noise.
+Both noise sources drive fluctuations $\delta N$, which in turn produce fluctuations in the birefringence via the electro-optical effect, and can therefore be expressed as effective displacement noise for the coating.
+The expected GR noise one-sided displacement power spectral density $S^{\rm 1-s}_{{\delta x}^2,{\rm GR}}$, as well as the photo-optic noise driven by intensity noise $S^{\rm 1-s}_{{\delta x}^2,{\rm PO}}$ can be expressed as following (see appendix~\ref{GRNTheory} for a more detailed derivation):

-$S^{\rm 1-s}_{{\rm RIN}^2}$ is the relative intensity noise one-sided power spectral density, which drives the photo-optic noise.
-While equation \ref{eq:Sdx1sGR} cannot predict the magnitude of the GR noise because we do not know the integration constant in $\bar{N}$ and the value of $r(\bar{N})$, it does predict the spectral shape and scaling of GR noise (see appendix \ref{sec:MASTERTheory} equation \ref{eq:scaling}): In words, below the pole frequency $\Gamma/(2\pi)$ the GR noise is {\it white}, scales with power {\it the same way laser shot noise does}, and is {\it independent of the spot size} $A$ for constant power $\bar{P}_0$, as long as the spot radius is larger than the Debye length $\lambda_D$.
+Here $S^{\rm 1-s}_{{\rm RIN}^2}$ is the relative intensity noise one-sided power spectral density of the illumination $I_i$. $\bar{G}$ is the generation rate at equilibrium, which is equal to the recombination rate $\bar{R}$ at equilibrium.
+Crucially, they are not necessarily equal to $\Gamma \bar{N}$.
+Therefore equation~\ref{eq:Sdx1sGR1} cannot predict the magnitude of the GR noise.
+But it does predict the spectral shape and, assuming $\bar{G}$ is proportional to the incident power, the scaling of GR noise (see appendix \ref{GRNTheory} equation \ref{eq:scaling}): In words, below the pole frequency $\Gamma/(2\pi)$ the GR noise is {\it white}, scales with power {\it the same way laser shot noise does}, and is {\it independent of the spot size} $A$ for constant power $\bar{P}_0$, as long as the spot radius is larger than the Debye length $\lambda_D$.
 Remarkably, no other known displacement noise in the observation band of gravitational-wave interferometers is white, making this a signature hallmark of GR noise.